Adry04/Adry04/README.md

 - 👋 Hi, I’m Adry04
 - 👀 I’m interested in learning new programming languages and other stuff
 - 🌱 I’m currently learning Spring Boot (Java framework), Vue.js and Python
-- 💞️ I’m looking to collaborate on some new programs
+- 💞️ I’m looking to collaborate on some new projects
 - 📫 Mail me: adrianodevita8@gmail.com

 <!---